intuit/Ignite/docs/pages/BulmaPlugins.md

 # Bulma Plugins

-Ignite is build upon Bulma and exposes some of the elements and components as markdown extensions.
+Ignite is built upon Bulma and exposes some of the elements and components as markdown extensions.
 Not all of them are implemented but feel free to make a pull request!

 ## Elements